aizvorski/gamess-build-manylinux/README.md

 # gamess-build-manylinux

-Build GAMESS in a manylinux docker image
+Build portable GAMESS in a [manylinux](https://github.com/pypa/manylinux) docker image

 ## How to build

-Make sure you have docker installed on the host machine.
+Make sure you have docker installed on the host machine (typically `sudo apt install docker.io` or `sudo yum install docker`).

 Download the GAMESS source to inside this repo, for example with:
 ```